So you’re interested in viral marketing to create awareness for your brand. That’s great!

 Viral campaigns also tend to continue generating links of all shapes and sizes way after their initial launch date.
 Another campaign we created for Superdrug Online Doctor called Evolution of Miss Universe is a great example of that.

-The Evolution of Miss Universe was a campaign that first launched in spring of 2016.
+The Evolution of Miss Universe was a campaign that first launched in the spring of 2016.
 It secured media coverage quickly and went viral twice due to its timely nature and emotional involvement of beauty standards for women over time.

 We were pleasantly surprised to see Business Insider, which picked up the exclusive in 2016, write another article on our study for the Miss Universe pageant in 2017 – over nine months later.
 The timeliness and evergreen nature of the project were the key factors to its recurring popularity.